 It's a very levelled group in which every team has a chance to progress.
 We believe that Colombia and Poland will fight for the top spot, Senegal and Japan for the bottom place.

 We post sports betting predictions each and every day and you’ll find them here on our homepage or over on our predictions page.
 You won’t find better football predictions anywhere else.
 Take a look at our FIFA World Cup betting tips.
 We won't let you down!

-WORLD CUP 2018 FREE BETS & PREDICTIONSThe following are the best free bets for UK players selected for you by the BetAndSkill team.
-Are you based in Britain?
+WORLD CUP 2018 FREE BETS & PREDICTIONSLooking for the best free bets for UK and international punters players.
+We have selected for you the best offers, promo codes and welcome bonuses from trusted and reputable betting sites!
+Just click the image below to access the largest collection of free bets!
 Choose your favourite offer, click the 'Claim' button and enjoy your betting bonus in a few simple steps!
-Otherwise, scroll this page to see the betting offers for non-UK customers.